Biotin is a water-soluble B-vitamin that helps your body convert food into energy.

 Summary: Brittle nails are fragile and easily become split or cracked.
 Biotin supplements may help strengthen the nails.

-3. Good for Your Hair
+3. Hair health

 Biotin is often associated with increased hair growth and healthier, stronger hair.

-Surprisingly, there is very little evidence to support this.
+There is very little evidence to support this.

 While it is often marketed as an alternative treatment for hair loss, only people with an actual biotin deficiency get significant benefit from supplementing (11).